smiley-py/greport/readme.md

-## DESCRIPTION
+## greport

-This is a database application using Grafana observability platform.
+This is a database application using Grafana observability platform with bulletin-api-db.
 It is possible to visualize complex dashboards.

 ## FIRST